microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaServicePrincipalRiskDetection.md

 `LOCATION <IMicrosoftGraphSignInLocation>`: signInLocation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[City <String>]`: Provides the city where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.
-  - `[CountryOrRegion <String>]`: Provides the country code info (2 letter code) where the sign-in originated.
+  - `[CountryOrRegion <String>]`: Provides the country code info (two letter code) where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.
   - `[GeoCoordinates <IMicrosoftGraphGeoCoordinates>]`: geoCoordinates
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Altitude <Double?>]`: Optional.
 The altitude (height), in feet,  above sea level for the item.
 Read-only.